 S1

 100%

 Q1 Q2 E1

 40% 40% 20%

-Middle School Terms
+Elementary & Middle School Terms

-In the Middle School grading scale each term is worth one third of the overall grade.
+In the Middle School grading scale each term is worth one quarter of the overall grade.
+Elementary schools also have 4 quarters however, we do not calculate traditional A through F grades in elementary schools.